-The medical ultrapure water machine system is a multifunctional fully automatic device composed of a pre-treatment, reverse osmosis (RO) system, and electro-deionization (EDI) system.
+The ultrapure water system is a multi-functional, fully automatic equipment composed of pretreatment, reverse osmosis (RO) system, and electro-deionization (EDI) system.
 It is a fully automatic complete set of equipment with safe and convenient use, low operating costs, and stable water quality.
 The equipment is mainly used for centralized water supply in hemodialysis rooms, biochemistry rooms, dental clinics, central laboratories of supply rooms, preparation rooms, operating rooms, etc.

 The reverse osmosis pipeline adopts stainless steel and UPVC materials.
 Online conductivity meters are installed in the first-stage and second-stage reverse osmosis equipment, and the reverse osmosis system is equipped with low-pressure and high-pressure protection switches.
 The reverse osmosis water recovery rate is adjustable, with a recovery rate of 50-75% for first-stage reverse osmosis and 80-90% for second-stage reverse osmosis.
 The circulating transportation pipeline is equipped with ultraviolet sterilizers and microporous filters to ensure that the pure water meets hygiene requirements.

 3. How Long Can An Ultrapure Water System Last?

 Ultrapure water machines used in laboratories and pharmaceuticals require regular maintenance.
 The entire ultrapure water system is composed of multiple parts.
 Therefore, as the service life increases, the parts of the equipment will also age.
 If the consumables of the equipment are replaced and maintained regularly, the service life can reach 6-10 years.

 The life span of ultrapure water equipment is usually affected by the following factors: incoming water quality, damage to membrane accessories, quality of internal parts, and timely equipment aging maintenance.